The urgent need for sustainable digital design

 - Data centers consume 1.5% of global electricity, projected to reach 3% by 2030

-- Design choices like dark mode, lazy loading, and simplified interfaces cut energy consumption
+- Design choices like dark mode, lazy loading, and simplified interfaces reduce energy consumption

 - Optimization strategies like image compression can cut energy use by up to 90%